rachelraikar/WeakCN2019/README.md

    **CSV-Dictionaries**

-    Folder containing folders of dictionaries from all methods of analysis:
+    Folder containing csvs for each dictionaries from every method of analysis:
       1. Modified Diluted
         * Contains both Carbon and Weak CN template scores, dilution factor (c), and slope adjustment (s)
         * For full W and 1U range